pmcelhaney/counterfact/docs/usage.md

  };
 ```

-To set up a proxy for the entire API, add `--proxy <url>` in the CLI.
+To set up a proxy for the entire API, add `--proxy <url>` in the CLI and / or type `.proxy url <url>` in the CLI.

 From there, you can switch back and forth between the proxy and mocks by typing `.proxy [on|off] <path-prefix>`.
 Type `.proxy help` for detailed information on using the `.proxy` command.

+Even if you're not using mocks at all, the proxy feature is convenient for switching between different back end environments -- local, dev, QA, etc -- without changing configuration files or restarting.

 ## No Cap Recap 🧢

-Using convention over configuration and automatically generated types, Counterfact allows front-end developers to quickly build fake REST APIs for prototype and testing purposes.
+With convention over configuration, automatically generated types, a fluent API, and an innovative REPL, Counterfact allows front-end developers to quickly build fake REST APIs for prototype and testing purposes.

 - Given an OpenAPI document, you can generate working TypeScript code and start up a server in seconds.
+(Or you can skip that step and write terse JavaScript code by hand.)
-- By default, the server returns random responses based on metadata in the OpenAPI document (e.g. it uses examples where provided).
+- By default, the generated code returns random responses based on metadata in the OpenAPI document (e.g. it uses examples where provided).
-- Each endpoint is represented by a TypeScript file where the path to the file corresponds to the path of the endpoint.
+- Each endpoint is represented by a TypeScript / JavaScript file where the path to the file corresponds to the path of the endpoint.
 - You can change the implementation at any time by changing these files.
 - You can and should commit the generated code to source control.
 Files you change will not be overwritten when you start the server again.
 (The _types_ will be updated if the OpenAPI document changes, but you shouldn't need to edit the type definitions by hand.)
 - Put behavior in `_.context.ts` files.
-These are created for you, but you should rewrite them to suit your needs.
-(At least update the root `_.context.ts` file.)
+These are created for you, but you should modify them to suit your needs.
-- Use the REPL to manipulate the server's state at runtime
+- Use the REPL to manipulate the server's state at runtime.

 ## We're Just Getting Started 🐣

 More features are coming soon:

-- Integrate Counterfact into your workflow (Express, Koa, Webpack Dev Server, etc.)
+- Integrate Counterfact into your workflow (Express, Koa, Webpack Dev Server, etc.).
-- Use Counterfact in your automated tests
+- Use Counterfact in your automated tests.
 - Record API calls while testing the front end manually and reuse those calls in automated tests (à la [Playwright](https://playwright.dev/))
-- Use [HAR](https://toolbox.googleapps.com/apps/har_analyzer/) files to recreate scenarios / bugs encountered by real users
+- Use [HAR](https://toolbox.googleapps.com/apps/har_analyzer/) files to recreate scenarios / bugs encountered by real users.
 - Migration scripts to seed the server with test data or get it into a particular state, à la [Playwright](https://playwright.dev/).
-- Toggle between fake and real APIs, either the whole server or individual routes, at runtime, with a GUI
+- A management console that doubles as a modern alternative to Swagger UI.

 Please send feedback / questions to pmcelhaney@gmail.com or [create a new issue](https://github.com/pmcelhaney/counterfact/issues/new).